Unity-Technologies/com.unity.multiplayer.docs/releases/bitesize/bitesize-changelog.md

 ---
 id: bitesize-changelog
 title: Multiplayer Bitesize Samples
-description: Release notes for Boss Room Small Scale Co-op Sample v0.1.0, the first release of the Boss Room sample project for Unity MLAPI.
+description: Bitesize changelog and release notes
 ---

-The [Multiplayer Bitesize Samples](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize) repository provides modular samples code to use in your game projects.
+The following content tracks features, updates, bug fixes, and refactoring for the next release of the Boss Room sample project.
+Since Boss Room is open source, you can access the full release notes and changelogs in the [com.unity.multiplayer.samples.bitesize GitHub repository](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop).

 | Release | Date | Changelog |
 |---|---|---|